/Physical Modeling/Fluids/Gas/Valves & Orifices/Directional Control Valves/Check Valve (G)

 – actuation pressure;

-- maximum valve pressure at which the valve is fully open.
+– the maximum valve pressure at which the valve is fully open.

-The degree of opening is normalised so that it is 0 when the valve is fully closed and 1 when the valve is fully open.
-If the calculation returns a value outside these limits, the block equates it to the nearest of the two limits.
+The degree of opening is normalized so that when the valve is fully closed, it is equal to 0, and when fully open – 1.
+If the calculation returns a value that goes beyond these limits, the block equates it to the nearest of the two limits.

-If the parameter Smoothing factor has a non-zero value, the block applies numerical smoothing to the normalised control pressure, .
-Enabling smoothing helps maintain the numerical stability of the simulation.
+If the parameter Smoothing factor If it has a non-zero value, then the unit applies numerical smoothing to the normalized control pressure., .
+Enabling anti-aliasing helps maintain the numerical stability of the simulation.

-The block behaviour depends on the parameters Valve parameterization:
+The block behavior depends on the parameter Valve parameterization:

-Cv flow coefficient - The flow coefficient determines the dependence of the flow capacity on the differential pressure.
+Cv flow coefficient – expense ratio determines the dependence of the throughput on the pressure drop.

-Kv flow coefficient - The flow coefficient determines the dependence of the flow rate on the differential pressure, .
+Kv flow coefficient – expense ratio determines the dependence of throughput on pressure drop, .

-Sonic conductance - steady-state acoustic conductivity determines the flow capacity at critical flow, the condition at which the flow velocity is equal to the local speed of sound.
-Flow becomes critical when the ratio of outlet pressure to inlet pressure reaches a value called the critical pressure ratio.
+Sonic conductance – steady-state acoustic conductivity determines the throughput at critical flow, a condition in which the flow velocity is equal to the local speed of sound.
+The flow becomes critical when the ratio of outlet pressure to inlet pressure reaches a value called the critical pressure ratio.

-Orifice area - the orifice area determines the flow capacity.
+Orifice area – the area of the hole determines the throughput.

-Parameters Valve parameterization determines which equations will be used to calculate the flow rate.
-If the parameter Valve parameterization is set to.
-Cv flow coefficient, the mass flow rate will be defined as:
+Parameter Valve parameterization determines which equations will be used to calculate the flow rate.
+If for the parameter Valve parameterization the value is set Cv flow coefficient, then the mass consumption will be defined as:

 where

-- a constant equal to 27.3 for mass flow rate in kg/hour, pressure in bar and density in kg/m3;
+— a constant equal to 27.3 for mass flow rate in kg/hour, pressure in bar and density in kg/m33;

 — expansion coefficient;